 Being a good driver, having received no traffic ticket for the past eight years, I received a sticker from the state of Illinois.
 I stuck it on the back of my driver's license to renew it for another four years without having to make a trip to the Secretary of State's office.

 Bad idea.
 It was a nightmare to use it.
-Because of profiling Muslims have been subjected to even before 9/11, most people who asked to see the ID assumed I was using an expired license.
+Because of profiling Muslims have been subjected to, most people who asked to see the ID assumed I was using an expired license.
 Forget convenience.
 Get a renewed licensed which looks new and has all the correct dates, etc.

 19. Don’t allow your t-shirt to speak for you